Single Page Tracking

 Overview

-Some form builders and embedded forms do not support injecting the AnyTrack click ID into hidden fields via the standard AnyTrack tracking tag.
+Some form builders and embedded forms do not support injecting the AnyTrack click ID into hidden fields via the standard AnyTrack tracking tag, but they can read and collect tracking parameters from the landing page URL.

-To solve this, AnyTrack provides a custom JavaScript snippet that automatically appends the AnyTrack click ID to the current page URL when the page loads.
+To address this, AnyTrack provides a custom JavaScript snippet that automatically appends the AnyTrack click ID to the current page URL when the page loads.
+This ensures that tracking is maintained even when hidden fields are not supported.

 Prerequisites